faberNovel/git-workshop/README.md

 git push origin feature/arrow
 ```

-2. In the command above, `origin` is the remote uri of your repository.
+2. In the command above, `origin` is the remote URI of your repository.
 You
    could have other remotes.
-Check your repository uri with:
+Check your repository URI with:

 ```bash
 git remote -v
 ```

-## Improve the arrow
+### Improve the arrow

 You want to improve the arrow so that it give the information of done todos.

 Colorize in green the number of equals in the arrow corresponding to the number
 of completed todos.

-## Prepare a new commit and push it to origin
+### Prepare a new commit and push it to origin

 1. Add the modified files,